okekec/Boston-Airbnb-Data-Analysis/README.md

 # Boston-Airbnb-Data-Analysis

 ## Project Motivation
-This is a data science project that uses Boston Airbnb data to analyze how Boston Airbnb hosts can earn more money from their properties?
+This is a data science project that uses Airbnb Open Source data to analyze how Boston Airbnb hosts can earn more money from their properties?
 The analysis process uses the CRISP-DM method.
 The following business questions were answered during the data analysis:

 1. Are neighborhoods in high demand the least expensive neighborhoods?
 2. How can you become a superhost?
 What are the requirements to earn a superhost status?